Ficool

 "So, what should I call you?"

-The boy went quiet, then said:
+The man went quiet for a moment, then said:

 "If names are just symbols… call me the Spiritualist."